hoothin/PagetualGuide/docs/rules/wheel.md

 "wheel": true
 ```

-*Sometimes the page will auto scroll to bottom when click load more button, and then repeat over and over, set wheel to true so you can prevent it*
+*Sometimes the page auto‑scrolls after clicking “load more” and repeats; wheel=true prevents that.*